-Glen Williams has historically developed around its Historic Core, and the Credit River.
-The mature neighbourhoods area was developed primarily in the later 20th century and the first half of the nineteenth century.
+Glen Williams has historically developed around its historic core, and the Credit River.
+The mature neighbourhoods area was developed primarily in the later 20th century and the first half of the 19th century.
 The newer estate residential area is distinctive in relation to lotting, street patterns, and built form.